Probate Frequently Asked Questions

 Do I need a lawyer to probate?

-Majority of Courts require that you have an Attorney to assist with the Probate process.
+Majority of Courts require that you have an estate planning attorney in Arlington, TX to assist with the Probate process.
 As an Executor or Administrator, they have been appointed by the Courts and are ultimately reliable and held accountable for all assets from the Estates.
 Our Attorneys strives to be fair and equitable when it comes to all asset divisions down to the last penny.
 We clearly do not want any bad faith claims or accusations towards our client’s or the Estates that we handle.
 We strive to achieve all deadlines prior to the actual demand for them, and to assist our clients with the most effective knowledge and preparation of the Probate processes.
 Without having the knowledge to prepare for the demanding deadlines, filing of appropriate Motions and Orders to the Courts has proposed several penalties against the clients.
-Therefore, in order to comply with the Estates Code, it is essential to have an Attorney assist you with the process.
+Therefore, in order to comply with the Estates Code, it is essential to have an Attorney, like from Brandy Austin Law Firm assist you with the process.

 Why is a lawyer beneficial?